linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 ---
-cssclasses:
-  - academia
-title: Week 5 Pharmaceuticals and Intangibles in Valuation
-linter-yaml-title-alias: Week 5 Pharmaceuticals and Intangibles in Valuation
-tags:
-  - pharmaceutical_industry
-  - intangible_valuation
-  - drug_development
-  - ma_accounting
-  - healthcare_sector
-  - randd_capitalization
-  - biotech_valuation
-  - patent_expiration
-  - goodwill_accounting
-  - non_gaap_reporting
-  - economic_profit_model
 aliases:
 - Week 5 Pharma and Intangibles
 - Pharmaceutical Valuation
 - Medfield Case Study
+cssclasses:
+- academia
 key_concepts:
-  - Pharmaceutical industry value drivers
+- Financial accounting standards
+- GAAP and IFRS differences
+- Mark-to-market accounting
+- Option pricing theory and Black-Scholes model
+- Options Greeks and risk management
-  - Drug development process and cash flows
+- Call and put option strategies
-  - Biotech risk and valuation approaches
+- Interest rate swaps and valuation
-  - Moat sources in healthcare sector
-  - R&D capitalization versus expensing
-  - Intangible asset economics
-  - Economic profit model with intangibles
+- Currency and cross-currency swaps
+- Swap spreads and basis trading
+- Efficient market hypothesis
+- Market anomalies and patterns
+- Price discovery and information
+- Bond pricing and yield curves
+- Duration and convexity hedging
-  - Adjusting DCF and multiples for R&D
+- Credit spreads and bond valuation
-  - Future M&A value creation
-  - IFRS versus US GAAP treatment
+- Week 5 Pharmaceuticals and Intangibles in Valuation and financial analysis
+- Week 5 Pharmaceuticals and Intangibles in Valuation in modern finance
+- Applications of Week 5 Pharmaceuticals and Intangibles in Valuation
+- 'Case study: Week 5 Pharmaceuticals and Intangibles in Valuation'
+linter-yaml-title-alias: Week 5 Pharmaceuticals and Intangibles in Valuation
+tags:
+- gaap
+- income statement
+- options
+- swaps
+- put
+- alpha
+- bonds
+- yield
+- portfolio
+- expiry
+- call
+- risk
+- accounting
-  - OncoMed case example
+- irs
-  - Relative valuation adjustments
+- market-efficiency
+title: Week 5 Pharmaceuticals and Intangibles in Valuation
 ---

 # Week 5 Pharmaceuticals and Intangibles in Valuation